qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 Profile program above, or whether they are created dynamically, meaning the value is managed by the executing backend.

-To execute a given bitcode, the backend needs to know how to process qubit and result pointers used by a program.
+To execute a given bitcode file, the backend needs to know how to process qubit and result pointers used by a program.
 This is achieved by storing metadata in the form of [module flags](#module-flags-metadata) in the bitcode.
 QIR does not make a type distinction for the two kinds of pointers, nor does it use a different